pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 filter out the events performed by the user you selected.

 We are excited to make this feature available to our users.
-Get started with [Pulumi](https://app.pulumi.com) audit logs today.
+Get started with audit logs on [Pulumi](https://app.pulumi.com) today.